vdmerweandre/pnl-analysis/README.md

 ## Notes

 -   `% gain and loss` is based on your current balance of base and quote asset.
 This may not be a comprehensive figure if (1) you have made deposits/withdrawals within the period being analyzed, and (2) if you are trading multiple pairs with overlapping base and quote assets
+- Only fiat quote assets trading pairs are currently supported by `btc_markets` connector

 ## Supported Exchanges: